shiyanlee/synapse_neurotransmitters/README.md

 ## Confidence filtering

-All confidence thresholds are carefully adjusted to ensure selection of at least 15 synapses from the top 20 neurons in each neurotransmitter class.
-This pushes the model to its confidence limits, meaning the predicted synapses are highly likely to be correct.
+Confidence thresholds were adjusted per neurotransmitter class to ensure that each of the top 20 neurons contributed at least 15 synapses.
+Confidences were pushed its upper limit—retaining only the highest-confidence predictions across all selected neurons.

 Hemibrain A method
 Dopamine=0.98